Craft n' Connect

 Solution

-This goal was reflected in the gameplay through ‘modes’.
+This goal was reflected in the gameplay through ‘modes’, different ways of playing the same game, with the same goal.

 Mode 1: Narration